sanketh95/coursera-offline/README.rst

    all the information required to fetch the videos.
 So even if you lose some videos or if you forget the course name, as long as you have the *data.json* file, you can always re-download the lost videos.
+-  The script saves the session cookies so you don't have to login everytime you run it.
+-  The script fetches the lecture slides (pdfs and ppts) and saves them in 'Other Files' folder.

 Full Usage
 ----------